davidvandebunte/davidvandebunte.gitlab.io/jb/notes/organize-notes.md

 It's also obviously a little work.

 ## Don't reinvent

+Let's say that you could get a bunch of programmers (or computers) working for you, experimenting with a bunch of models to see which ones produced the best results.
+Would you want to see all the failed experiments, or learn only from the best ones?
+You do care about the model search (about the failed experiments) but only to the extent that those experiments teach a lesson that you are not aware of, that will be important in future tasks.
+It's less likely that failed experiments have these lessons than successful ones (though all include lessons).

 When do you stop organizing your notes?
 Often, when you believe there is some external resource that will help you organize them faster than you would be able to yourself.
 That is, when you believe